Forbes Masson: Theatre

-He also appeared as Fool to Pete Postlethwaite's King Lear, directed by Rupert Goold at The Everyman Theatre in Liverpool Autumn 2008 and the Young Vic in early 2009 with Headlong Theatre.

-The Lion, the Witch and the Wardrobe (Mr. Tumnus) at Threesixty Theatre in Kensington Gardens, directed by Rupert Goold and Michael Fentiman, music by Adam Cork.
+He also appeared as Fool to Pete Postlethwaite's King Lear, directed by Rupert Goold at The Everyman Theatre in Liverpool Autumn 2008 and the Young Vic in early 2009 with Headlong Theatre.The Lion, the Witch and the Wardrobe (Mr. Tumnus) at Threesixty Theatre in Kensington Gardens, directed by Rupert Goold and Michael Fentiman, music by Adam Cork.

-In "Macbeth" at Trafalgar Theatre, Whitehall, London, Forbes played Banquo to James McAvoy's Macbeth directed by Jamie Lloyd.
+In Macbeth at Trafalgar Theatre, Whitehall, London, Forbes played Banquo to James McAvoy's Macbeth directed by Jamie Lloyd.

-In 2014 he played Hastings in "Richard III" also at Trafalgar Transformed, directed by Jamie Lloyd, with Martin Freeman in the title role.
+In 2014 he played Hastings in Richard III also at Trafalgar Transformed, directed by Jamie Lloyd, with Martin Freeman in the title role.

-He worked with James McAvoy again, playing a total of seven different characters, in the revival of Peter Barnes "The Ruling Class" directed by Jamie Lloyd for Trafalgar Transformed in early 2015.
+He worked with James McAvoy again, playing a total of seven different characters, in the revival of Peter Barnes's The Ruling Class directed by Jamie Lloyd for Trafalgar Transformed in early 2015.

 In September 2015, he starred alongside Simon Russell Beale, playing John Hunter in Ian Kelly's "Mr Foote's Other Leg", at the Hampstead Theatre.
 It had a limited West End run at Theatre Royal Haymarket until early 2016.